Not All Cores Recognized by Tableau Server

 - Run the following command:

-- The value output by this command indicates the number of cores that Tableau Server uses for core licensing.
+- This returns the number of cores that Tableau Server uses for core licensing.

 Note: The minimum recommended number of Cores for Tableau Server in production environments is 8.
 For more information, see All Technical Specifications.